drasch/resume/resume.md

 - Worked with Ruby, Rails, Redis, Memcache, MySQL, MogileFS, Python, Pandas, Pig, NumPy, scikit-learn, and lots of great people.

 iContact : *Chief Architect* - __2009-2012__

+- Acquired by Vocus for $169MM
-- Grew from 100 customers when I started to more than 70,000 customers, and acquired by Vocus for $169MM
+- Grew product from 100 customers to more than 70,000
 - Paved the way for iContact's products and underlying technology through research, education, engineering, and tinkering.
 - Improved mail sending infrastructure and architecture for growing mail volume and graceful degradation during spikes.
 - Performed root cause analysis of performance issues including hotspots in database, backend processing, message queueing, caching, and reporting.